marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 The default text alignment for most containers is left.
 - You can change the text alignment of an element by adding `.text-left`, `.text-right`, or `.text-center` to an element.
 - You can shift alignment at different breakpoints by adding a breakpoint to the front of a text alignment class.
 For example, `.medium-text-center` will keep text left-aligned on the smallest screens, but switch to center-aligned on medium screens and larger.
+- There are also [vertical alignment classes](#data-tables) if you are needing to align table cells.

 ```html
 <p class="text-left"><strong>This text is left-aligned.</strong> </p>